pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

     conda create -n YOUR_ENV_NAME python=3.8 tensorflow=2 scipy
     ```

-2. To use the "conda env create" command, which uses a structured yaml file for installing an environment based on the
+2. Use the "conda env create" command, which uses a structured yaml file for installing an environment based on the
    complete list of packages generated from a different Conda environment.
-In this case, the file extension seems to be
+The file extension is important and it should be "yaml".
-   important as well, and it should be "yaml", since using a ".txt" extension triggered errors even if the content was
-   still in yaml format.
+   Using a ".txt" extension triggers errors even if the content was in yaml format.

     Example `PACKAGES_LIST.yaml` file for a regular `pandas` installation:
     ```yaml